 Students and youth in grades 9 through 12 can simply show a student ID or special pass when boarding the bus to take advantage of the UR Free program.
 Students and youth who need a replacement card or who do not have a student ID can visit the CityBus Transit Mall kiosk located on Second Street with proof of age to be issued a temporary pass until school starts.
 A student ID is not required for youth in grades TK to 8.
 CityBus will be working directly with the schools and programs serving youth to ensure that all youth have access to the Unlimited Ride program.
 Youth who are experiencing homelessness are also eligible to participate in the program, regardless of current residence or school address.

-Employers, residential developments, and other community institutions interested in providing their employees, residents, members and others within the organization unlimited access to public transportation on CityBus through the second UR Free program should email CityBus Transit Planner Yuri Koslen at email@example.com.
+Employers, residential developments, and other community institutions interested in providing their employees, residents, members and others within the organization unlimited access to public transportation on CityBus through the second UR Free program should email CityBus Transit Planner Yuri Koslen at [email protected]ty.org.

 For more information about CityBus UR Free programs, visit srcity.org/Fares